John Savage (Nova Scotia politician): Nova Scotia

 He was generally unhappy with the United Kingdom's government-run healthcare system known as the National Health Service.
 When he saw an advertisement for doctors in the Canadian province of Nova Scotia, Savage decided to pack up his family and move across the ocean to continue his medical practice in 1967.
 He made a name for himself as the "hippie doctor" in the 1970s, due to his beard and progressive health stances.
 By setting up a detox centre — and a free clinic in the economically disadvantaged and mostly black community of North Preston — he assured his reputation as a left-winger.

 He started his political life running for federal office in the Halifax area in the 1970s.
 He was defeated twice as a federal Liberal Party candidate.
 In 1985, he ran successfully to become the mayor of Dartmouth, Nova Scotia, where he lived.
-While mayor, he received a reputation as a left-wing free spender.
 He was re-elected as mayor in both 1988 and 1991.